-As an adult, Ox Baker worked at a packing company in Waterloo, Iowa, to sustain himself.
-Married, in debt, and without a clue as to how to make a better living for him and his beloved wife, Baker began to feel the squeeze.
+As an adult, Ox Baker worked to sustain himself at a packing company in Waterloo, Iowa.
+Married, in debt, and without knowing how to make a better living for himself and his beloved wife, Baker began to feel the squeeze.

 "The wages at the time were 90 cents per hour," laments Baker.

-But in 1963, something called professional wrestling was going to have its first show in the area.
+But in 1963, something called professional wrestling would have its first show in the area.
 With Ox’s curiosity peaked, he decided to see what it was all about.

-As an accomplished football player and wrestler in high school, he wasn’t a stranger to rough sports.
-He learned that the guys setting up the ring got paid 11 dollars a day, and Baker convinced them to bring him aboard to help set up for the next show.
+As an accomplished football player and wrestler in high school, he wasn’t a stranger to physicality.
+He learned that the guys setting up the ring got paid 11 dollars daily, and Baker convinced them to bring him aboard to help set up for the next show.

-After several weeks, the towering future Ox Baker realized he was much larger than many of the wrestlers.
-On top of that, some of them were guys he’d beaten when wrestling amateur in high school.
+After several weeks, the towering future Ox Baker realized he was much larger than many wrestlers.
+On top of that, some were guys he’d beaten when wrestling amateur in high school.

 "At the time, the average professional wrestler weighed between 205 to 218 lbs.," recalls Baker.
 "Except for Ski Hi Lee (billed at 6’7" and 290 lbs.), there were few big guys in the sport.
 The champion was Danny McShain, and he was barely 200 lbs."

-Ox continued working for 11-14 dollars an hour and sold programs on the side to supplement his income.
+Ox continued working for 11-14 dollars a day and sold programs on the side to supplement his income.
 While speaking with wrestler and second cousin Jerry Miller, an astonished Baker discovered that the wrestlers made 220 bucks a week!

-Buddy Austin had quite the experience at a party in Australia with Pedro Morales in the ’70s — they almost never made it out alive!
+Buddy Austin had quite the experience at a party in Australia with Pedro Morales in the ’70s — they barely made it out alive!
 You can read all about this story here.

-At age 30, Ox Baker ventured into wrestling when most start pondering what they’re going to do after leaving the squared circle.
-Nonetheless, Ox Baker was dead set on making it, and not going back to eke out a living at the packing factory for 90 cents an hour.
+At age 30, Ox Baker ventured into wrestling when most started pondering what they would do after leaving the squared circle.
+Nonetheless, Ox Baker was dead set on making it and not returning to earn a living at the packing factory for 90 cents an hour.

 Early on, most of his matches were 12-15 minute broadways (draws).
-Without any formal training, the result wasn’t surprising.
-Other than his considerable size, Baker didn’t yet have any distinguishing traits that promoters could push.
+With hardly any training, the result wasn’t surprising.
+Besides his considerable size, Baker didn’t yet have any distinguishing traits that promoters could push.

-“I started wrestling a few matches.
-And I wouldn’t say that I was good or bad; I was horrible.”
+"I started wrestling a few matches.
+And I wouldn’t say that I was good or bad; I was horrible," admits Baker.

-Baker noticed early on that most wrestlers, according to him, didn’t care about the fans.
+He noticed early on that most wrestlers, according to him, didn’t care about the fans.
 From the beginning, Baker understood the importance of not looking down on them and putting on a good show.
-Socialization with the fans was frowned upon by the office, but Baker was never reserved with them.
+The office frowned upon socialization with the fans, but Baker was never reserved with them.

-During one of his first television promos, the interviewer asked Baker to speak about his special move, which was the bear hug (not yet the dreaded heart punch that would later help him reach wrestling infamy).
-Baker began explaining that he got the idea after going to the movies and watching a huge snake “Squeeze the snot out of all the other animals and people in the jungle.”
+During one of his first television promos, the interviewer asked Baker to speak about his special move, the bear hug (not yet the dreaded heart punch that would later help him reach wrestling infamy).
+Baker explained that he got the idea after going to the movies and watching a huge snake "Squeeze the snot out of all the other animals and people in the jungle."

-The following week, Ox Baker found himself on television once again, but this time he was asked why he was carrying a rubber bag.
-Baker answered earnestly, “Well, I’m only getting five-dollars a night, so I can’t afford a wrestling bag, but I have this rubber one.”
+The following week, Ox Baker found himself on television again, but this time he was asked why he was carrying a rubber bag.
+Baker answered earnestly, "Well, I’m only getting five dollars a night, so I can’t afford a wrestling bag, but I have this rubber one."

-Reprimanded once more for what management saw as him speaking nonsense, their demeanor didn’t improve on Monday when suitcases of all sizes and shapes overflowed the office to the ceiling.
+Reprimanded once more for what management saw as him speaking nonsense, their demeanor didn’t improve on Monday when suitcases of all shapes and sizes overflowed the office to the ceiling.

-“They told me to pick one and to stop telling people that I needed a suitcase.
-For the next seven to eight weeks, they sold suitcases out of that office!”
+"They told me to pick one and stop telling people I needed a suitcase.
+For the next seven to eight weeks, they sold suitcases out of that office!"

-The next incident happened again when the TV interviewer asked why Ox Baker didn’t give autographs.
-Baker, forthright as always, said that he wasn’t making enough money to afford a ballpoint pen of any kind.
+The next incident happened again when the TV interviewer asked why Baker didn’t give autographs.
+The big man, forthright as always, said that he wasn’t making enough money to afford a ballpoint pen of any kind.